-- 1. All Davenport Brothers Construction Co Inc. employees and have a right to know what chemicals they work with, what the hazards are, and how to handle them safely. - 2.
-Safety Data Sheets (SDS) are documents provided by the supplier of a chemical.
+- 1. All Davenport Brothers Construction subcontractors and subcontractors employees have a right to know what chemicals they work with, what the hazards are, and how to manage them safely. - Safety Data Sheets (SDS) are documents provided by the supplier of a chemical.
 SDS detail the chemical contents, associated hazards, and general safe handling guidelines.
-At Davenport Brothers Construction Co Inc., the SDS collection is located at [insert location]. employees are free to utilize the SDS as needed. - 3.
+At Davenport Brothers Construction, the SDS collection is located at trailer at job site location.
+Subcontractors employees are free to utilize the SDS as needed. - 3.
 General rules for handling chemicals in an office environment are the following: - Read all label warnings and instructions. - Follow instructions for quantity.
 More is not better. - Minimize contact with chemicals.
 Use double layer cloths or gloves to protect your skin and keep your face clear of the area to reduce inhalation. - Always wash your hands after handling chemicals. - If a chemical enters your eye(s) immediately hold open the injured eye(s) and rinse it/them with clean, cool water for 15 minutes.
-Then be sure to report the injury immediately. - Any questions or concerns regarding chemicals should be reported to your Job Site Manager and Human Resources. - 4.
-All chemical containers must be labeled to identify contents and hazards.
+Then be sure to report the injury immediately. - Any questions or concerns regarding chemicals should be reported to your Job Site Manager and Human Resources.

+4. All chemical containers must be labeled to identify contents and hazards.
 Standardized pictograms, denoted by red frames, will be required on all chemical labels regardless of whether the shipment is domestic or international.